emberfeather/less.js-middleware/readme.md

     </tbody>
 </table>

-## `compiler` Options
+## `render` Options

-The `options.compiler` is passed directly into the less parser with minimal defaults or changes by the middleware.
+The `options.render` is passed directly into the `less.render` with minimal defaults or changes by the middleware.

 The following are the defaults used by the middleware: